jwil007/wlan-autoroam/README.md

 # wlan-autoroam-cli
-Program that uses native Linux tools to automatically roam and gather metrics between multiple APs
+Program that uses native Linux tools to automatically roam and gather metrics between multiple APs.

+This works by using wpa_cli to initiate a scan and build a list of BSSIDs for the same ESS (SSID) you are associated to.
+It will then filter for a minimum RSSI.
+After building the list, it uses the wpa_cli roam command to iterate though each BSSID found, and will lastly roam back to the origin BSSID.
+Roaming time is measured by parsing wpa_supplicant logs.
+Relevent logs will be printed inline and color coded to improve legibility.

 ## Requirements:
 Linux box with a Wi-Fi radio associated to an SSID.
 The program relies on wpa_supplicant and wpa_cli.
 If you run this in a VM, make sure the VM has access to the Wi-Fi hardware.